 Revised end. edition, 1980), Non-fiction, 47-48.

-Australian and Canada would both use coloured puggaree on their respective headdress, just not to the same extent as New Zealand.
+Australia and Canada both use coloured puggaree on their respective headdress, just not to the same extent as New Zealand.

 “Visit to Paris,” North Otago Times, Volume CV, Issue 14001, 11 December 1917.

 “New Zealand Army Ordnance Department and New Zealand Army Ordnance Corps Regulations,” New Zealand Gazette, No 95, June 7 1917.

 “Soldiers and Dress – Ordnance Puggaree,” Press, Volume LIV, Issue 16387, 5 December 1918.

 Thomas and Lord, New Zealand Army Distinguishing Patches, 1911-1991, 35.